toji/webgpu-gltf-case-study/index.md

 }]
 ```

-You can see that both of these point at the same `bufferView`, but while the first has a `byteOffset` of 0 the second points to a location 5760 byte in!
+You can see that both of these point at the same `bufferView`, but while the first has a `byteOffset` of 0 the second points to a location 5760 bytes in!
 This is because whatever tool produced this file made the decision to place all the attributes in a single vertex buffer, one after the other like this:

 ```
 Position|Position|Position|...|Normal|Normal|Normal|...